-Scott A. Edelman is a partner in Gibson, Dunn & Crutcher’s Century City office.
-Mr. Edelman is a member of the firm’s Litigation Department and a Co-Chair of its Media, Entertainment and Technology Practice Group and the Transnational Litigation Practice Group.
-He is also the firm’s National Pro Bono Chair.
+Scott A. Edelman is a partner in Gibson, Dunn & Crutcher's Century City office and is a member of the firm's Litigation Department.
+He is Co-Chair of its Media, Entertainment and Technology Practice Group and a member of the Transnational Litigation Practice Group.
+He is also the firm's National Pro Bono Chair.

 Mr. Edelman is a Fellow of the American College of Trial Lawyers.
 Fellowship is extended by invitation only to the best of the trial bar of the United States and Canada and cannot exceed one percent of the total lawyer population of any state or province.
 Mr. Edelman has first-chaired numerous jury trials, bench trials and arbitrations, taking well over twenty to final verdict or decision.
 He has a broad background in commercial litigation, including antitrust, employment, real estate and product liability.